riceissa/issarice.com/external/lesswrong.com/decision-theories-comparison.md

 don’t focus on logical-counterfactual decision theories; or (2) are outdated (written before the new functional/logical decision theory terms came about).

-More viscerally, after reading through a bunch of papers and posts about these decision theories, and feeling like I understood the basic ideas, I still remained highly confused about basic things like “How is UDT different from FDT?”, “Why was TDT deprecated?”, and “If TDT performs worse than FDT, then what’s one decision problem where they give different outputs?”
+To give a more personal motivation, after reading through a bunch of papers and posts about these decision theories, and feeling like I understood the basic ideas, I still remained highly confused about basic things like “How is UDT different from FDT?”, “Why was TDT deprecated?”, and “If TDT performs worse than FDT, then what’s one decision problem where they give different outputs?”
-This post hopes to clarify these and other questions by emphasizing:
+This post hopes to clarify these and other questions.

-* all the variations in notation and how to parse them,
-* tabular presentation,
-* explicit expected utility formulas, and
-* my own uncertainties.

 None of the decision theory material in this post is novel.
+I am still learning the basics myself, and I would appreciate any corrections (even about subtle/nitpicky stuff).

 ## Audience

-This post is intended for people who are similarly confused about the differences between TDT, UDT, FDT, and LDT.
+This post is intended for people who are [similarly](https://www.greaterwrong.com/posts/xJRPWBfJQcbWaoCLp/making-equilibrium-cdt-into-fdt-in-one-easy-step/comment/n7auEbvrH5DoC6Tvt) [confused](https://www.lesswrong.com/posts/2THFt7BChfCgwYDeA/let-s-discuss-functional-decision-theory) about the differences between TDT, UDT, FDT, and LDT.
 In terms of reader background assumed, it would be good to know the statements to some standard decision theory problems (Newcomb’s problem, smoking lesion, Parfit’s hitchhiker, transparent